 This Analytics Edge wizard is used to write the results of an analysis to a Google Sheets worksheet.
 It always overwrites the entire sheet.
-It can can be added as a separate function or as an option from the Write to Worksheet wizard.
+It can can be added as a separate macro function, or as an option from the Write to Worksheet wizard.

 Account – select a Google account to use.
 Google accounts are managed in the Options wizard.

 Add – add a new Google account.
 A browser window will open for you to log into your Google account and accept the permissions request.
 When finished, you will return to Analytics Edge.

 Date format – use this format for dates written to the Google Sheet.
 See codes.

 Shared with me – show only folders that belong to other people and are shared with you.

 Folders / filter – displays a list of folders for the selected account, filtered by the characters you enter in the filter box.

 Files / filter – displays a list of files for the selected folder, filtered by the characters you enter in the filter box.

 Sheets / filter – displays a list of sheets for the selected file, filtered by the characters you enter in the filter box.